 Source: Community Catalyst.
 Peers Speak Out: Improving SUD Treatment Outcomes During COVID-19.
 December 3, 2020.
 Available here Require (or incentivize) SUD treatment program obtainment of ASAM Level of Care Certification through CARF.
-States can require or incentivize SUD treatment programs to obtain a Level of Care Certification from CARF.
-(As of July 2021, CARF certification is available only for adult residential treatment. but certification for additional levels of care is expected to be available in the future.)
+States can require or incentivize SUD treatment programs to obtain a Level of Care Certification.
+(As of January 2025.
+Level of Care certification is available through CARF only for adult residential treatment. but certification for additional levels of care is expected to be available in the future.)
 States also may be able to streamline selected aspects of licensure and inspection processes for programs with ASAM Level of Care Certification.
 For example, California will deem facilities that receive such certification as automatically in compliance with key state requirements for licensed